openscope/openscope/documentation/airport-guides/lkpr.md

 ### Airspace

-The airspace is mainly a circle with a radius of 35nm situated around the Václav Havel Airport with two extended pieces of the airspace
+The airspace is mainly a circle with a radius of 35nm situated around the Václav Havel Airport with two extended pieces of the airspace to the South-East and South-West.
+It stretches from ground level to FL145, although departures are permitted to climb past that altitude.

 ### Standard Operations